Proven Results & Compassionate Counsel for TBI Survivors

 Symptoms of an injury may be apparent immediately, but because of the brain swelling involved in the trauma, symptoms may not appear for days or even weeks.
 Symptoms range from moderate to severe, but after an accident, anyone displaying even one symptom of a closed head injury should be given immediate medical care.

-Some symptoms of a closed head injury include:
+Symptoms of a closed head injury include:

 - Headache